 While reviewing the appraisal, look for the following:

-Comps are an essential baseline for appraisers, and inaccurate comps can skew their appraised value dramatically.
+Comps are an essential baseline for appraisers, and inaccurate real estate comps can skew their appraised value dramatically.
 Go over those used by the appraiser to see if they are suitable matches for your home.
 Use the following prompts to guide your investigation:

 If you have reason to believe the comparables are not, well, comparable to your home, be specific in your reasoning.
 Point out exactly why the comps are false equivalents and submit alternatives for additional clarity.